-The financial report has also been prepared on a historical cost basis.
+The financial statements have also been prepared on a historical cost basis.
 Cost is based on the fair values of the consideration given in exchange for assets.

-The financial report is presented in Australian dollars.
+The financial statements are presented in Australian dollars.

-The Company is a listed public company, incorporated in Australia and operating in South Africa.
+The Company is a listed public company, incorporated in Australia and operating in both Australia and South Africa.
 The Group's principal activity is mineral exploration.